nilsmango/project7III/content/tap/manual/_index.md

 #### Tracks Bar
 The top bar showing the tracks of your Live project.
 Navigate between tracks by swiping left or right.
 To select a track, tap on it.
-A long-press opens the track’s context menu where you can delete tracks, add tracks, go to [Home](#home) or [Encoders](#encoders-view).
+A long-press opens the track’s context menu where you can delete tracks, add tracks, configure the standard note length for the step sequencers, go to [Home](#home) or [Encoders](#encoders-view).

 #### Footer Bar
 Here's a detailed look at the buttons in the footer bar, from left to right:

-##### Side Panel/Encoders
+##### Side Panel/Encoders Button
-The side panel opens the options for the midi grid.
-Long-press opens the encoders view.
+The side panel opens the options for the MIDI grid (layout, velocity, pitch-bend/modwheel, scale, root, octave/drums page).
+Long-press opens the [Encoders View](#encoders-view).
 In the mixer view, the button shows up as the encoders button.
-You get to the encoders view by pressing it.
+You get to the Encoders View by pressing it.

 ##### Navigation Buttons
 Navigate the three main views via the arrow buttons.
-In the [Encoders](#encoders-view) this will move forward and backward in the encoder pages if you have more than one page.
+In the [Encoders View](#encoders-view) this will move forward and backward in the encoder pages if you have more than one page.
 Long-press on the left pointing arrow to undo, long-press on the other to redo.

 ##### Duplicate/Stop
 In device view: Duplicates the selected clip.
-Long press shows a context menu.
+Long press shows a context menu where you can duplicate the selected scene.
 In the other views: Stops all the clips.

 ##### Quantize
 Quantizes the notes of the clip selected.
 Long-press will show detailed quantize options.

-##### Capture/Options
+##### Capture/Double Loop/Home
-Capture in clips, captures the midi just played in the grid.
+In [Device View](#device-view) with a keyboard or pads active, this captures the MIDI just played in the grid.
+If you are in the step sequencer layout, this will double the selected loop.
-In all other views this will get you back to the options view.
+In all other views this will get you back to the Home view.

 ##### Record
 Activates or deactivates the session record button.